VictorOkpare/Technest-project/README.md

 - Utilized the map() function to generate hero cards dynamically

+- Used the URLSearchParams to retrieve the Hero index from the Hero card page

+- Utilized the parseInt() to ensure the index passed is an integer data type

 - Continued with the styles that was used in the previous task